natario1/CameraView/docs/_posts/2018-12-20-preview-size.md

 that were not visible during the capture, **unless it is taken as a snapshot, since snapshots account for cropping**.

-## Advanced feature: Preview Size Selection
+## Advanced feature: Preview Stream Size Selection

 **Only do this if you know what you are doing.
-This is typically not needed - prefer picture/video size selectors, as they will drive the preview size selection and, eventually, the view size.
+This is typically not needed - prefer picture/video size selectors, as they will drive the preview stream size selection and, eventually, the view size.
 If what you want is just choose an aspect ratio, do so with [Capture Size](capture-size.html) selection.**

-As said, `WRAP_CONTENT` adapts the view boundaries to the preview size.
-The preview size must be determined based on the sizes that the device sensor & hardware actually support.
+As said, `WRAP_CONTENT` adapts the view boundaries to the preview stream size.
+The preview stream size must be determined based on the sizes that the device sensor & hardware actually support.
 This operation is done automatically by the engine.
 The default selector will do the following: